gongfucha/gongfucha/README.md

 # Gongfucha: Community Database

 ## Summary
 An interactive database for lovers and enthusiasts of gong fu cha.
+Built by tea enthusiasts, for tea enthusiasts.

+Gongfucha does accept pull requests - please include clear comments in both your code and your PR about what the issue is that you have fixed and how.

 ## Technical Stack
 * HTML